-NEW YORK (AP) - Apollo Education is being taken private in a $1.1 billion deal by a consortium led by private investment firm The Vistria Group.
+NEW YORK (AP) - Apollo Education is being taken private in a $1.1 billion deal by a consortium led by The Vistria Group.

-NEW YORK (AP) — Apollo Education is being taken private in a $1.1 billion deal by a consortium led by private investment firm The Vistria Group.
+NEW YORK (AP) — Apollo Education is being taken private in a $1.1 billion deal by a consortium led by The Vistria Group.

-Shareholders of Apollo Education Group Inc. will receive $9.50 per share, a 37 percent premium to the Phoenix-based company's $6.95 Friday closing price.
+Shareholders of Apollo Education Group Inc., based in Phoenix, will receive $9.50 per share, a 37 percent premium to the company's $6.95 Friday closing price.

 Vistria is joined in the buyout by funds affiliated with Apollo Global Management LLC and Najafi Cos.